simtak/simtak/README.md

 ### Hi there 👋 I am Simon

 I am currently engaged in Web Development, mostly frontend but also backend.
-I am also a big fan of GNU/Linux and similar systems.
+I am also a big fan of GNU/Linux and other UNIX like systems.

 - 🔭 I’m currently learning and working on Front End Web Projects
 - 🌱 I’m currently learning Back End Web Development